kent28808/windows-11-disa-stig-remediations/README.md

 <img width="1401" height="787" alt="netarch" src="https://github.com/user-attachments/assets/4a7b4bdd-5f98-4156-be6b-7e6dde8ba810" />

 *Figure 1.
-Windows 11 DISA STIG lab architecture showing controlled administrative access and credentialed Tenable compliance assessment of the dedicated Azure VM.*
+Shared Log(N) Pacific Azure cyber-range environment used for this lab.
+Project scope was limited to the `Ken-Win-11-STIGs` Windows 11 VM and the credentialed Tenable scan path used to assess and validate the 10 selected DISA STIG requirements; the other services and member resources shown were outside the project scope.*

 ---